Corona virus

 Situation in Austria

-The SARI Dashboard shows inpatient admissions to Austrian hospitals with diagnoses of Severe Acute Respiratory Infections (SARI).
-These include COVID-19, influenza, RSV, and other severe respiratory illnesses.
+The SARI dashboard shows inpatient admissions to Austrian hospitals with diagnoses of Severe Acute Respiratory Infections (SARI).
+These include COVID-19, influenza, RSV and other severe respiratory diseases.

 Variants in Austria